Elizabeth Bay

 The level of cultural diversity witnessed in Elizabeth Bay was found to be above average when compared nationally for a number of language and cultural background related metrics

-Elizabeth Bay had a higher cultural diversity than most local areas, with 16.2% speaking languages other than English at home and 36.7% born overseas.
-Christianity was the predominant religion, comprising 34.3%.
-Judaism was overrepresented at 2.9%, compared to Greater Sydney's 1.1%.
+Elizabeth Bay's population showed higher cultural diversity compared to most local markets, with 16.2% speaking a language other than English at home and 36.7% born overseas.
+Christianity was the predominant religion in Elizabeth Bay, comprising 34.3% of its population.
+However, Judaism was significantly overrepresented at 2.9%, compared to Greater Sydney's average of 0.8%.

 Frequently Asked Questions - Diversity